Ramandeep Singh (cricketer)

-Ramandeep Singh (born 13 April 1997) is an Indian cricketer who plays for Punjab in domestic cricket and Kolkata Knight Riders in the Indian Premier League.
-Ramandeep has won the Indian Premier League playing for Kolkata Knight Riders in 2024.
-He has worked as a seam bowling all-rounder who is a hard-hitting middle order batsman and an electrifying fielder as well.
-He made his Twenty20 debut for Punjab in the 2016–17 Inter State Twenty-20 Tournament on 29 January 2017.
+Ramandeep Singh (born 13 April 1997) is an Indian cricketer who bats right-handed and bowls right-arm medium pace.
+He played two Twenty20 International for the Indian national team in 2024, and represents Punjab in domestic cricket and Kolkata Knight Riders in the Indian Premier League.

+Career

+Singh made his Twenty20 debut for Punjab in the 2016–17 Inter State Twenty-20 Tournament on 29 January 2017.
 He made his List A debut on 5 October 2019, for Punjab in the 2019–20 Vijay Hazare Trophy.
 He made his first-class debut on 12 February 2020, for Punjab in the 2019–20 Ranji Trophy.
 In February 2022, he was bought by the Mumbai Indians in the auction for the 2022 Indian Premier League tournament.
+Ramandeep has won the Indian Premier League playing for Kolkata Knight Riders in 2024.

-He made his T20I debut for India on 13 November 2024.
+Singh made his Twenty20 International debut for India against South Africa on 13 November 2024, and played his second T20I on 15 November 2024.

+Personal life

+On 7 August 2026, Singh married Indian actress Charlie Chauhan in a traditional Sikh wedding ceremony at a gurdwara, following an eight-year relationship.